 Going back to work after cancer treatment

-Going back to work after time off can feel a bit nerve-wracking.
-Planning ahead with your employer will help to make it a positive experience for both of you.
-Make sure you focus on having the right support in place – this will make it easier to readjust back into working life.
+Going back to work after time off can be nerve-wracking.
+Planning can help you, your boss and your clients.
+Make sure you focus on having the right support in place – this will make it easier to get back into working life.

 When should I go back?

 This should be your choice.
-We know that this isn’t always the case if you have financial responsibilities but as far as you can, make sure you feel physically and emotionally ready.
+We know this might not be possible because of money worries but as far as you can, make sure you feel physically and emotionally ready.

 What do I need to do when I’m ready?

-Your employer may also seek advice from their occupational health service if they have one.
-If they do, you may be asked to see or speak with an occupational health adviser, which is a good opportunity for you to discuss any adjustments you think would help you return to work.
+Your boss might also get advice from their occupational health service.
+You may be asked to see or speak with an occupational health adviser.
+This is a chance for you to discuss any changes you think would help you return to work.

 Can I have someone with me for the meeting?

-It can be helpful to have someone accompany you when you meet with your employer.
-This could be a union representative (if you are a member of a union), someone from your HR department or a colleague you trust.
+It can be help to have someone with you when you meet with your boss.
+This could be a union representative, someone from your HR department or a colleague you trust.
+Talk through the meeting with whoever you choose afterwards.
+They may have picked up on points you missed.

 What if I struggle to do the job now?

 Before your pre-return meeting, think about the kind of support you might need at work.
-All employers have a legal duty to make ‘reasonable adjustments’ – or changes to the workplace to enable you to do your job.
+All employers have a legal duty to make ‘reasonable adjustments’ to support you.
+This is to stop you being at a ‘substantial disadvantage’ because of your cancer.
+The types of changes will depend on a range of things including how practical they are to make and how much it will help you.

 What if I need time off for treatment or appointments?